 This is one of my favorite ways to feel out if a potential client is right for my business.
 There are kind of two ways to go about this:

-The first way is that you just advertise it on your services page as the “next step” for clients who are interested in booking.
-You offer a free 20-30-minute call in order for you guys to see if you vibe well together, and talk about how you as a service provider will be able to help their business.
+The first way is to advertise it on your services page.
+Simply design it to be the “next step” for potential clients.
+Offer a free 20-30-minute call in order for you guys to see if you vibe well together.
+Use that time to talk about how you as a service provider will be able to help their business.

 It’s good to go into this call with a bit of homework done.
-Research their website, social media channels, and business, then come up with some talking points based on how you think you can best improve their current situation.
+Research their website, social media channels, and business.
+Then come up with some talking points on how you think you can best improve their current situation.

 As you can see in the example of the one-page website above, it’s great to use a scheduling service to book appointments.
 It helps you come across as more professional, and it’s just all-around a whole lot easier.
 I’ve tried quite a few of them, and my personal favorite is definitely Acuity (I’ve upgraded to their $10/month plan, but used their free version for the first 10 months I was in business!).